JingxuanGeng/JingxuanGeng.github.io/_research/p3bikerepair.md

 ---
 title: "Repair or Replace: Evidence of Sequential Diagnostic Decisions on Product Returns"
+permalink: /research/p3bikerepair
-excerpt: 'with Ziqi Dong, Guangwen Kong, Qiuping Yu'
+excerpt: with Hailong Cui, Guangwen Kong, Guo Li. _Wokring_ _in_ _Analysis_
 ---
 As bike sharing is becoming popular among consumers, these shared bikes are more susceptible to damage due to heavy daily operations.
 The high maintenance cost for shared bikes has been one of the critical elements of the operation of bike-sharing platforms.